-Ensure you get a variety that is “psyllid-free” (right).
+Ensure you get a variety that is “psyllid-free”.
 The psyllid won’t kill your Lilly Pilly hedge but up close it certainly won’t look very healthy.
-Watch also for wax scale (see image left) that can attack the branches of your plants.
-Again, they won’t ruin your plant but it doesn’t look too good and if left unchecked, is extremely hard to eradicate.
+Watch also for wax scale that can attack the branches of your plants.
+Again, they won’t ruin your plant but it doesn’t look too good.
+If left unchecked it’s extremely hard to eradicate.
 For more information on the pesky little psyllid, click here.

 Note: Acmena species of Lilly Pillies are generally more Psyllid resistant than Syzygium species.
 Double check the label and with your local nursery staff.